OdionOseiwe/ETHERNAUT-CHALLENGES/Challenge_1/readme.md

 ```solidity
 string public password;
 ```
-password is a public variable and its meant to be secured, if the password was stored in a public variable the contract will not be prone to attack.
+password is a public variable and it's meant to be secured, if the password was stored in a public variable the contract will not be prone to attack.
-Always store important Data offchain or in a public variable.
+Always store important Data off-chain or in a public variable.